Why not try adding some wholegrain cereal or oats to your smoothie for some extra fibre?

 This smoothie has a thick texture, so just add more milk if you prefer more liquid.

-Follow a recipe; follow food safety & hygiene rules; chop using the bridge/claw safely; use a jug to measure liquids; tidy away.
+Follow a recipe; follow food safety & hygiene rules; cut using bridge/claw technique safely; use weighing scales; use a jug to measure liquids; tidy away.

 Ingredients (serves 4):